-This package provides an drop-in alternative to
+This package provides a drop-in alternative to

-captures the output while still printing it in real time, just the way
+captures the output while still printing it in real-time, just the way

 # from subprocess import run from subprocess_tee import run result = run("echo 123") result.stdout == "123\n"

 tee=False to disable the tee functionality if you want, this

 being a much shorter alternative than adding the well known